BrianWhelanDublin/milestone-project-3/TESTING.md

     - To test the functionality of the site I have brought a test user through the complete user journey of the application.
     - In doing so I have tested the forms and their validation.
-    - All the CRUD fuctionality for each section.
+    - All the CRUD functionality for each section.

     - #### User functionality

     - ##### Signup and login, Create.

         - I have navigated to the signup page from the main landing page.
-        - I then tried submit an empty form and recieved feedback to say the fields were required.
+        - I then tried to submit an empty form and received feedback to say the fields were required.

             - <div float="left">
                 <img src="readme-images/testing/users/signup-blank.png" alt="Image of blank signup error" width="450px" height="280px" />
             </div>

-        - I then tried submit the form with characters I knew would fail such as just a name for the email and unmatching passwords.
+        - I then tried to submit the form with characters I knew would fail such as just a name for the email and unmatching passwords.

             - <div float="left">
                 <img src="readme-images/testing/users/wrong-inputs-signup.png" alt="Image of signup with incorrect details error" width="450px" height="300px" />